asmjit::Reg Class Reference [¶]

 Tests whether this is a virtual register.

-Tests whether the register is of the given register type reg_type
+Tests whether the register is of the given register type reg_type.

-Tests whether the register is of the given register type reg_type
+Tests whether the register is of the given register type reg_type having the given id reg_id.

-Tests whether the register is of the given register group reg_group
+Tests whether the register is of the given register group reg_group.

-Tests whether the register is of the given register group reg_group
+Tests whether the register is of the given register group reg_group having the given id reg_id.

 Tests whether the operand is a general purpose register of any type.